SJtoday City Guide Live Banner

 The father of History San José, Clyde Arbuckle. | Photo courtesy of History San José

-🕰️ Humble beginnings
+Humble beginnings

 History San José would not exist without one man — Clyde Arbuckle.
 Born in 1903, his family was among the early pioneer-settlers who came to the Santa Clara Valley in 1846.
 These deep roots inspired a deep love for history.

-Despite a lack of formal education, Clyde became so known for his historic retellings, that he was selected as San Jose’s honorary City Historian in 1945.
+Despite a lack of formal education, Arbuckle became so known for his historic retellings, that he was selected as San Jose’s honorary City Historian in 1945.
 In this role, he received countless historic letters, diaries, records, and objects from the public.
 The collection grew, but there was no place to house them — until 1949.

 To mark the centennial of California’s statehood, a replica of the original State House was built in San Jose’s City Hall Plaza.
-The replica was such a hit with residents, the City purchased + moved it to the Santa Clara Fairgrounds where it became San Jose’s first museum — with Clyde serving as its director and curator.
+The replica was such a hit with residents, the city purchased and moved it to the Santa Clara Fairgrounds where it became San Jose’s first museum — with Clyde serving as its director and curator.
 The State House Museum still stands in the Fairgrounds to this day, but no longer operates as a museum.

-🏛️ “A museum of museums”
+“A museum of museums”

-By 1971, the City expanded the “San José Historical Museum” to Kelley Park to mirror some of the popular historic towns on the East Coast — like Colonial Williamsburg or Plymouth Plantation.
+By 1971, the city expanded the “San José Historical Museum” to Kelley Park to mirror some of the popular historic towns on the East Coast like Colonial Williamsburg or Plymouth Plantation.

 Initially imagined as a “Victorian Village,” History Park eventually expanded to include original + reconstructed buildings from outside that period, highlighting the lesser-heard stories from San Jose’s diverse communities.

-➡️ The future
+The future

-💪 Getting involved
+Getting involved

 • Tour guides